stola01/HYBRID-CLOUD-DEMO/README.md

 ### 14. Explore the data flow
 ```
--> Point a brower at http://localhost:9091
+-> Point a browser at http://localhost:9091
 ```